I placed a deposit on a Franklin Armory, Inc. "Title 1." Am I automatically a part of this lawsuit?

 Is this case primarily about getting a big money settlement from the DOJ?

-No. While money damages may be pursued, the primary purpose of this case is to hold the Department of Justice accountable for their actions in preventing the lawful sale of lawful firearms to those who are entitled to receive and possess firearms under the law and to have the Dealer Records of Sale System properly configured such that all lawful firearms, such as the "Title 1" style firearms by Franklin Armory, Inc. can be lawfully transferred under California law.
+No. While money damages may be pursued, the primary purpose of this case is to hold the Department of Justice accountable for their unconstitutional actions in preventing the lawful sale of lawful firearms to those who are entitled to receive and possess firearms under the law and to have the Dealer Records of Sale System properly configured such that all lawful firearms, including the "Title 1" style firearms manufactured by Franklin Armory, Inc., can be lawfully transferred under California law.

 Isn't there already a case addressing the Title 1 issue?
 Why two cases?

 Yes.
 A lawsuit has been filed and is pending in state court challenging the lawfulness of the technological barriers put in place by the DOJ that bar the Franklin Armory, Inc. "Title 1" style firearms.
 The plaintiffs in that lawsuit are the manufacturer, Franklin Armory, Inc., and the California Rifle and Pistol Association, on behalf of its members.
 But, given the sheer volume of persons who have been affected by the DOJ's actions and/or inaction, including those who are not members of the California Rifle and Pistol Association - an action for the individuals barred from acquiring their firearms allows the potential purchasers to seek relief in federal court, including those who are not members of the California Rifle and Pistol Association.

 Class members have no liability for any expenditures relating to the lawsuit.
 The Firm, and any third party assisting in financing this litigation, shall bear all responsibility for costs and fees and other expenditures associated with prosecuting this case.